auth0/docs/articles/integrations/authenticating-devices-using-mqtt.md

 ## Summary

 This shows how easy it is to use Auth0 in various scenarios.
 Auth0's user store is being used to manage devices.
-Of course much more sophisticated authorization rules could be written based on other conditions: time, location, device_id, etc. All these would be very simple to implement, either through additional profile attributes or through [Auth0 Rules](/rules).
-This also shows how the flexible Auth0 Profile can be extended to support arbitrary artifacts (e.g. `topics` in the example).
+Of course much more sophisticated authorization rules could be written based on other conditions: time, location, device_id, and so on All these would be very simple to implement, either through additional profile attributes or through [Auth0 Rules](/rules).
+This also shows how the flexible Auth0 Profile can be extended to support arbitrary artifacts (such as `topics` in the example).

 ::: note
 Ιt is never a good idea to send credentials (`username`/`password`) over unsecured networks.
 There are other implementations that provide transport level security that would prevent message contents to be revealed. __mosca__ supports TLS as an example.
 Likely a production deployment would favor this, unless all traffic happens in a closed network.